- DVD - A physical copy to your address

 - Download to your computer

 - Stream to your device (valid 14 days), watch instantly

 DVD has these subtitles: English, French, German, Norwegian

 Pre-film quiz, Interview with producer Phil Grabsky, Interview with Ambassador H.E.
 Mr Kim Traavik, Interview with Conservator Trond E. Aslaksby.

 £3.99 – £14.99

-This event film will be going behind-the-scenes to show some of the process of putting the exhibition together — as well as providing an in-depth biography of a man who lived from the mid-19th century right through to the German occupation of Norway in the Second World War.
+This event film goes behind-the-scenes to show some of the process of putting the exhibition together – as well as providing an in-depth biography of a man who lived from the mid-19th century right through to the German occupation of Norway in the Second World War.
 Special guests will also offer their expert insight and knowledge to host Tim Marlow.
 Munch 150: A superb art exhibition and a fantastic event film.